Workshops 1:00 – 5:00 Central Ohio Technical College: Montgomery Hall (COTC)

 COTC (Central Ohio Technical College): Workshops will be held in the classrooms and in the cafeteria.
 You may access the building through the front door and take the elevator or through the lower level entrance in the back near the parking lot and take the elevator.
 A festival information table will be located near the front entrance.

-Saturday Headliners’ Concert: Enjoy the beauty, excitement, and musical styles of Madeline MacNeil and Joshua Messick in the comfort of the beautiful sanctuary of the Roscoe United Methodist Church.
+Saturday Headliners’ Concert: Enjoy the beauty, excitement, and musical styles of Joe Collins and Walt Michael in the comfort of the beautiful sanctuary of the Roscoe United Methodist Church.
 The evening will start at 7:00 .
 In lieu of admission, a freewill offering will be collected.
 The evening will end with a Grand Finale!

-Mini-concerts: Mini-concerts will take place on Friday from 1:00 until the start of the traditional jam session and all day Saturday in Room 150.
+Mini-concerts: Mini-concerts will take place on Friday from 1:00 until 5;00 and all day Saturday in Room 150.

-Restaurants/Food: Food will be available at the Warehouse Restaurant .
-On Saturday, the restaurant will offer a lunch special for $10 (all inclusive - tax and tip included).
-You may also order from the menu.
-In addition there are other places to eat in the village (Uncorked and Medberry Place) as well as places in Coshocton.
+Restaurants/Food: The Youth Group from Sacred Heart Church will again be offering hot dogs, coneys, drinks, etc. near the back door to the college.
+In addition there are other places to eat in the village (Warehouse Restaurant, Uncorked and Medberry Place) as well as places in Coshocton.
 For information see: www.visitcoshocton.com

 Raffle: Be sure to check out the beautiful instruments donated by these instruments builders for our raffle.
 Through the generous donation of David and Annette Lindsey (David’s Dulcimers), we again have a beautiful hammered dulcimer to raffle.
-Terry Kirby (Spring Creek Psalteries) is again offering a lovely bowed psaltery.
-And this year Wayne Simms (Waynie's Psalteries) has offered one of his beautiful and unique bowed psalteries and Jim Phillips (GCreek Instruments) has offered one of his beautiful mountain dulcimers for the raffle.
-The Coshocton Visitors Bureau is giving us a selection of Coshocton county wines again this year.
+Terry Kirby (Spring Creek Psalteries) is offering a lovely serenity harp this year.
+Jim and Betty Woods have donated a beautiful McSpadden dulcimer and the Coshocton Visitors Bureau is giving us a selection of Coshocton products again this year.
+Roscoe Village has offered a beautiful hand-woven rug.
 When you buy your raffle tickets you can designate which item you want to take a chance on!
 We greatly appreciate the generosity of these folks and their support of the festival.
 The drawing will take place during the Mid-East Regional Dulcimer Championships on Sunday afternoon.
 You do not need to be present to win, but if you win (and you have left the festival) you should make prior arrangements for shipping or for someone to deliver it.

-Jam Sessions: The traditional Friday night jam will take place in the COTC parlor/cafeteria, with a "slow jam" in the lower level -Room 150, after the mini-concerts in Room 150.
-In addition, jams will be going on all day.
+Jam Sessions: The traditional Friday night jam will take place in the cafeteria in Montgomery Hall (COTC) with a "nice and easy" jam in the lower level parlor.
+In addition, jams will be going on all day in the parlor.
 Festival attendees are encouraged to set up jams throughout the village.
+The merchants love to have music on the street!
+There will also be jamming in the parlor on Saturday.

-Competitions: The Mid-East Regional Mountain Dulcimer and Hammered Dulcimer Championships will be held on Sunday afternoon beginning at 1:00.
+Competitions: The Mid-East Regional Mountain Dulcimer and Hammered Dulcimer Championships will be held on Sunday afternoon in the cafeteria in Montgomery Hall (COTC) beginning at 1:00.
 The rules of the national competition will be strictly followed and the winning competitors will go on to compete in the National Competition in Winfield, KS.
 Those wishing to compete should sign up at the registration tables.
 Competition rules are available at www.wvfest.com

 T-Shirts: We have a beautiful newly designed t-shirt this year - available in several colors!
-Many thanks to Marilyn Garver for making the t-shirts and to Jan Hammond for designing this year's t-shirt.
-They will be available at the registration/information table for $15.
+Many thanks to Marilyn Garver for making the t-shirts and to Ron Cummings for designing this year's t-shirt.
+They will be available for $15.

 Accommodations: The official festival hotel is the Coshocton Village Inn and Suites (740)622-9455.
 They offer a discount - be sure to mention that you are here for Dulcimer Days.
 Lake Park Campground is now accepting reservations for campsites - you can call at (740)622-7528 or email at email@example.com.
 Coshocton KOA (formerly Colonial Campground and RV Park) is our official festival campground and is located three miles from Roscoe Village.
 They are offering a 10 percent discount on their sites to festival-goers.
 In addition, The Lindseys will be camping there and are planning jams on Friday and Saturday nights after the regularly scheduled events (Traditional Jam on Friday and Concert on Saturday).
 Call the campground (740 - 502-9245) or http://koa.com/campgrounds/coshocton/ to book a site.
 Their website is www.coshoctonkoa.com.